openethereum/openethereum.github.io/Tutorial-Part-III.md

 - `parity.bonds.coinbase` evaluates to the node's current block authoring address.
 - `parity.bonds.accounts` evaluates to the list of accounts available for the dapp to use.
-- `parity.bonds.defaultAccount` evaluates to the preferred account for this dapp to use.
+- `parity.bonds.me` evaluates to the preferred account for this dapp to use.
 In Parity, this is the account visible in the Parity Signer at the bottom right of the page.
 - `parity.bonds.accountsInfo` evaluates to the mapping between dapp-visible addresses and account metadata.

 To see the list of accounts available, we can just grab the list of accounts and join them with `', '`use: